gusta07/Kinect-3D-Mapping/README.md

 ![Image of Yaktocat](/Latex/images/result3.png)

-All the information can be found in the Fronte.pdf file (located in the Latex folder) and the different source codes used can also be found in the different folders.
+All the information can be found in the Fronte.pdf file (located in the Latex folder) and the application code can also be found in the different folders.